dirkjanm/BloodHound.py/Readme.md

 - *Session* - Performs session collection
 - *Trusts* - Performs domain trust enumeration
 - *LoggedOn* - Performs privileged Session enumeration (requires local admin on the target)
+- *ObjectProps* - Performs Object Properties collection for properties such as LastLogon or PwdLastSet
+- *All* - Runs all methods above, except LoggedOn

 Muliple collectionmethods should be separated by a comma, for example: `-c Group,LocalAdmin`